Dates & Rates

 Each cabin is comprised of a group we call a section.
 Most sections are 6-8 campers and they stay together with the same staff on trips and in camp, for the whole summer.

 Most of our campers fly to Pearson International Airport in Toronto where they are met by our staff and drive north to the shores of Lake Temagami in a chartered bus, stopping along the way for a quick dinner.
-Once off the bus they hop into motor boats and travel the final ten miles up the lake, usually arriving on Devil’s Island by about 7:00 p.m.
-Just in time for a quick swim and a snack, before going to bed.
+Once off the bus they hop into motorboats and travel the final ten miles up the lake, usually arriving on Devil’s Island by about 7:00 p.m., Just in time for a quick swim and a snack, before going to bed.
 Parents are also welcome to drive to Pearson International Airport to meet the bus and staff.
+The bus departs Toronto Pearson Airport at 12:30 p.m..
+Campers must arrive in the morning for sufficient time to check in with Keewaydin staff and prepare for the bus ride to camp.

 In base camp, campers get three hot meals a day made in our kitchen with the freshest ingredients available.
 On canoe trips, all meals are prepared from scratch by campers and staff and cooked over an open fire.
 Breakfast is often bacon, dried fruit and hot cereal; lunches are often macaroni and cheese, gorp (trail mix), tuna wraps and/or bannock (a baking powder bread) with peanut butter and jelly.
 Dinners vary depending on the staff and the tastes of the section.
 Some favorites are pasta with red sauce, honey lime chicken with rice, pizza, burritos or whole grain stews.
 If the fishermen are lucky, the catch of the day will be breaded and cooked up over the fire.
 Dessert is often bannock, cakes if there is a birthday, or pies when there are berries to be had.